Skip to main content

 NPs must possess an advanced set of scientific and analytical competencies to allow them to conduct and examine research to inform their practice and benefit patients.

-4. Interpretation and Translation of Research into Practice
+4. Interpreting and Translating Research Into Practice

 Learn more about Rockhurst University's Online Nursing Programs

-5. Generation of Knowledge from Practice Experience
+5. Generating Knowledge From Practice Experience

 Leadership Skills

-7. Advocating for Patients and Healthcare Professionals
+7. Advocating for Patients and Health Care Professionals

-Nurses have some of the closest, most-trusted relationships with patients, making them ideal advocates.
+Nurses have some of the closest, most trusted relationships with patients, making them ideal advocates.
 NPs must be able to leverage these relationships to advocate on behalf of patients as they seek insurance coverage for necessary procedures and accommodations for medical conditions.
-Similarly, NPs should be able to advocate for improvements to the working conditions of their teams, to reduce opportunities for error that can lead to poor health outcomes, and to reduce burnout, which can exacerbate staffing shortages.
+Similarly, NPs should be able to advocate for improvements to the working conditions of their teams, to reduce opportunities for error that can lead to poor health outcomes, and to reduce nurse burnout, which can exacerbate staffing shortages.

 Policy Skills